Azure/bicep-types-az/generated/storage/microsoft.storage/2020-08-01-preview/types.md

 * **creationTime**: string (ReadOnly): Gets the creation date and time of the encryption scope in UTC.
 * **keyVaultProperties**: [EncryptionScopeKeyVaultProperties](#encryptionscopekeyvaultproperties): The key vault properties for the encryption scope.
 This is a required field if encryption scope 'source' attribute is set to 'Microsoft.KeyVault'.
 * **lastModifiedTime**: string (ReadOnly): Gets the last modification date and time of the encryption scope in UTC.
-* **source**: 'Microsoft.KeyVault' | 'Microsoft.Storage': The provider for the encryption scope.
+* **source**: 'Microsoft.KeyVault' | 'Microsoft.Storage' | string: The provider for the encryption scope.
 Possible values (case-insensitive):  Microsoft.Storage, Microsoft.KeyVault.
-* **state**: 'Disabled' | 'Enabled': The state of the encryption scope.
+* **state**: 'Disabled' | 'Enabled' | string: The state of the encryption scope.
 Possible values (case-insensitive):  Enabled, Disabled.

 ## EncryptionScopeKeyVaultProperties
 ### Properties